rust-lang/book/nostarch/chapter10.md

 Now all the instances of `Point` shown are allowed!
 You can use as many generic type parameters in a definition as you want, but using more than a few makes your code hard to read.
-When you need lots of generic types in your code, it could indicate that your code needs restructuring into smaller pieces.
+If you're finding you need lots of generic types in your code, it could indicate that your code needs restructuring into smaller pieces.

 ### In Enum Definitions